ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 Umbraco CMS SeoChecker Plugin 1.9.2 - Cross-Site Scripting                                                                     | php/webapps/44988.txt
 ```

-### Modfying the exploit
+### Modifying the exploit

-The exploit needs some tweaking, We will make the following in the defult exploit code to get us an reverse shell:
+The exploit needs some tweaking, We will make the following changes in the default exploit script to get us an reverse shell:

 - login = "admin@htb.local"
 - password = "baconandcheese"